SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Read on for details on some of my favorite events, attractions, and other places to see in SF.

-One of the most popular San Francisco activities is taking advantage of its location and heading out onto the water for a bay cruise.
-There are many different tours to choose from, but I've narrowed it down to the five best.
+One of the most popular San Francisco activities is heading out on the water to see the sights.
+There are many different tours to choose from, but I've narrowed it down to the five best SF Bay cruises.

-They differ by vessel, tour length, time of day, and refreshments offered, but all of them feature riding under the Golden Gate Bridge, passing by Alcatraz Island, and admiring the city skyline.
+They differ by vessel, tour length, time of day, and refreshments offered (yes, there are special champagne and wine tours!), but all of them feature riding under the Golden Gate Bridge, passing by Alcatraz Island, and admiring the city skyline.

-This is one museum sure to please the whole family, as it encompasses a wide range of science subjects presented in creative, interactive formats.
+This is our most popular museum, sure to please the whole family, as it encompasses a wide range of science subjects presented in creative, interactive formats.

-You'll find an aquarium, a four-story living rainforest, a planetarium, an earthquake exhibit, and a garden of a rooftop--not to mention everyone's favorite albino alligator, Claude.
+You'll find an aquarium, a four-story rainforest, a planetarium, an earthquake exhibit, and a living garden rooftop—not to mention everyone's favorite albino alligator, Claude.

 This is one of the San Francisco activities that is located within beautiful Golden Gate Park.

-One of the signature tourist activities in San Francisco is visiting the SF icon, the Golden Gate Bridge.
+One of the signature tourist activities in San Francisco is visiting the iconic Golden Gate Bridge.

 This orange architectural beauty, for many years the longest suspension bridge in the world, spans from the northwestern corner of San Francisco across the Golden Gate Straight to the cute town of Sausalito.